Look everywhere effects in anomaly detection: Results

 To support this argument, we use early stopping, a standard technique used to prevent overfitting, to show that it also reduces the strength of the look everywhere effect.
 This can be seen in the dashed lines in the middle row of Fig.~\ref{fig:toydata}, where we apply the NN to toy data as before but train with early stopping.
 This not only reduces the miscalibration of $p$-values when evaluating on the training set (left panel), but also completely removes the miscalibration when evaluating with $k$-fold cross validation (right panel) (see also Ref.~\cite{Collins:2019jip}).

 In addition to NN classifiers, we also test BDTs, as they may be more effective than NNs with tabular data.
 This is especially relevant as their training and score calculation is fundamentally different from NNs and the precise statistical behavior may therefore also differ.
-Indeed, this is what we can observe in the bottom row of Fig.~\ref{fig:toydata}: while the evaluation on the test set still shows calibrated $p$-values, the miscalibration of the $p$-values when evaluating on the training set is more severe and is once more present when evaluating with $k$-fold cross validation despite using early stopping in the training.
+Indeed, this is what we can observe in the bottom row of Fig.~\ref{fig:toydata}: while the evaluation on the test set still shows calibrated $p$-values, the miscalibration of the $p$-values is more severe when evaluating on the training set and when evaluating with $k$-fold cross validation miscalibration is observed despite the use early stopping in the training.
 Apparently, the influence of early stopping on the miscalibrations observed when using $k$-fold cross validation is minimal.

 The explanation for this behavior can be found in the difference between how NNs and BDTs determine the classification score an event is given: A NN is a function which calculates -- based on the weights, biases and activation functions -- a specific return value from the input features.
 BDTs on the other hand divide the event into groups with similar features and for each group return an average value -- in the case of a classification the abundance of a class -- based on the training set.
 Therefore, even if a BDT was initialized randomly (i.e., a set of trees with random cuts on randomly selected features was used), overfitting would occur in the score calculation alone and as such cannot be eliminated entirely through early stopping\footnote{While this is likely the dominant contribution to the miscalibration of the BDT observed here, there are numerous other differences between BDTs and NNs, which could also contribute.
-For example, the histogramming applied in the BDT we use and the 1D cut-based classification strategy limit the number of possible different phase space selections the BDT, possibly leading to a higher likelihood of overlapping selections.
+For example, the histogramming applied in the BDT we use and the 1d cut-based classification strategy limit the number of possible different phase space selections the BDT, possibly leading to a higher likelihood of overlapping selections.
 Additionally, BDT trainings at each selection step choose the best possible cut (selecting between all cut values and all features a cut could be performed on), which could also lead to a larger fraction of similar selections compared to the NN as there are no random initializations in a BDT training which can slightly randomize the outcome of a training.}.